Are you plagued by annoying wasps, and have one or more wasp nests on your property? Then you have come to the right place.

-We offer quick and effective service, and carry out wasp control in Herlev, Copenhagen and other areas for both private individuals and businesses – and we can handle your wasp problem, too.
+We offer quick and effective service, and carry out wasp control in Herlev, Copenhagen and throughout the country for both private individuals and businesses – and we can handle your wasp problem, too.
 We are just a call away.

 On this page, you can read more about wasp control, removal of wasp nests and how we can help you with this.

 5 quick questions about wasps and wasps nest’s

 Wasps are not active during the night.
 After all the wasps have returned to the nest during the evening, the nest can then be removed.